leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-treatment_surgical-cornearefractive
 - What is the surgical treatment of corneal edema?
+- Do I need transplant for cornea edema
 -  Does corneal edema surgery exist?
 - Is surgical removal of corneal edema possible?
 - Can you take out my corneal edema?